Blog

 Key takeaways

-• Qloo maintains and analyzes over 575 million records of cultural entities and over 10 trillion consumer sentiment data points to deliver precise insights into global consumer preferences without relying on personally identifiable information (PII).
+• Qloo maintains and analyzes over 3.7 billion records of cultural entities and over 10 trillion consumer sentiment data points to deliver precise insights into global consumer preferences without relying on personally identifiable information (PII).

 • Through a blend of proprietary data and open-source knowledge bases, Qloo creates a uniquely comprehensive and accurate cultural intelligence database.